American Physical Society Sites|APS|Journals|Physics Magazine

 After the activity, the students should know:

 In the student’s guide, students are asked to complete different challenges using the classic and quantum gates to see if they can arrive at the desired final state.
 The idea of this experiment is that students start to form ideas about the difference between classical mechanics and quantum mechanics.
-Before letting students work on the challenges, work with them on the examples provided on the game instructions.
-Then let them do the initial challenges that only involve classic gates before introducing them into the H and S quantum gates.

 This is only part of the Teacher’s Guide.
 If you have pupils asking about the underlying mathematics of the activity, you can refer to this.
 In fact, you could use Save Shrödinger’s Cat to get the pupils excited about linear algebra and complex numbers if the time is right.
 The rules of the game allow you to work with quantum computing using just visual clues, without having to understand the underlying mathematics.
 However, if pupils are interested in how the mathematics work, here we present what the activity does: